 Workers’ compensation insurance pays for the wages and healthcare of employees who get injured or sick on the job.
 States have introduced their own laws which have been in effect for more than seven decades and are enforced with fines and penalties.

 Before workers’ compensation, the only way employees could cover these costs was by suing their employer.
 This was expensive for companies, and even worse for employees.

-State governments in the early 20th century created a compromise between employees and employers.
+In 1911, Wisconsin was the first state to successfully implement workers compensation laws in the US.
+By 1949, all state governments had created a compromise between employees and employers.
 The result?
 Workers’ compensation insurance (otherwise known as “workers’ comp”, or sometimes “workman’s compensation”).

 Further reading: A Comprehensive Guide to Small Business Insurance

 Workers’ compensation is regulated by the states, which means rules vary widely.
 Texas is the only state where most private employers aren’t required to get workers’ compensation.
 However, you’re required to if your company does business with the government in the state.

 The minimum number of employees you hire before you’re required to sign up varies by state.
 In California, for example, you must sign up for workers’ compensation if you have a single employee.
 In Georgia it’s three, and in Florida it’s four.

 For a detailed breakdown of requirements for each state, see this list.